Beginners Start Here

-- Are you tired of not being able to accept invitations from or be the one to invite others to dance when social occasions call for dancing.
+- Are you tired of not being able to accept invitations to dance or be the one to invite others to dance when social occasions call for dancing?

 If this sounds like you, continue and register for a class today!
 Think about what kind of music inspires you.
 If you love rock & blues, start with East Coast swing.
 If the rhythms of Latin music make you move, choose Latin.
 If you have eclectic musical tastes, try West Coast Swing.

-Our beginner classes are taught over a one-month period, meeting once per week for one hour (except when we have a special event).
-Here you will learn the basic step patterns.
-You will also learn the basic elements of partner dancing: posture, frame, leading following, footwork, and timing, all of which carry over to other dance styles so that learning gets easier with each class.
+Our beginner classes are taught over a one-month period, meeting once per week for one hour (except the last Wednesday).
+Here you will learn the basic step patterns, as well as elements of partner dancing: posture, frame, and leading/ following, all of which carry over to other dance styles so that learning gets easier with each class.

 Many of our "Last Wednesday Workshop" topics are also great for beginners, like "Basics of Partnering" or "Dips & Fancy Endings".
-Check our website calendar for more information.
-Click on the class or event you are interested in to get details.
+You also might find us teaching a class at a community event near you!